National Diet: History

 To become law or bill, a constitutional amendment had to have the assent of both the Diet and the Emperor.
 This meant that while the Emperor could no longer legislate by decree he still had a veto over the Diet.
 The Emperor also had complete freedom in choosing the Prime Minister and the Cabinet, and so, under the Meiji Constitution, Prime Ministers often were not chosen from and did not enjoy the confidence of the Diet.
 The Imperial Diet was also limited in its control over the budget.
-However, the Diet could veto the annual budget, if no budget was approved the budget of the previous year continued in force.
+However, the Diet could veto the annual budget.
+If no budget was approved, the budget of the previous year continued in force.
 This changed with the new constitution after World War II.

 The proportional representation system for the House of Councillors, introduced in 1982, was the first major electoral reform under the post-war constitution.
 Instead of choosing national constituency candidates as individuals, as had previously been the case, voters cast ballots for parties.
 Individual councillors, listed officially by the parties before the election, are selected on the basis of the parties' proportions of the total national constituency vote.
 The system was introduced to reduce the excessive money spent by candidates for the national constituencies.
 Critics charged, however, that this new system benefited the two largest parties, the LDP and the Japan Socialist Party (now Social Democratic Party), which in fact had sponsored the reform.
+As a result of both the 2024 Japanese general election and the 2025 Japanese House of Councillors election, the LDP for the time in party history failed to control either of the two houses in the National Diet.